ilmente/tadaaa/README.md

 # Tadaaa!

-*T*hrottle *a*nd *d*ebounce, *a*gain *a*nd *a*gain...
+Throttle and debounce, again and again... but in full Typescript.

 ## Reason

 Not a big one, really.
-It mostly started as an experiment, a way to challenge myself in understanding and developing some solid TS code.
+It mostly started as an experiment, a way to challenge myself in understanding and developing some solid typescript code.
-I picked up `thorttle` and `debounce` because I actually need them in several projects, and I thought: "Well, I might just develop them myself, according to my needs.
+I picked up *throttle* and *debounce* because I actually need them in several projects, and I thought:
+"Well, I might just develop them myself, according to my needs.
 It's gonna be both edifying and somewhat useful.".

-I know there are plenty of libraries doing `thorttle` and `debounce`, but I had a very clear design in mind and  I wanted them to be TS native.
+I know there are plenty of libraries doing *throttle* and *debounce*, but I had a very clear design in mind and I wanted them to be typescript native.
 And here is the result!

+## Design goals

+- code must be native typescript;
+- *throttle* and *debounce* returned functions (*"handlers"*) have the same signature as their input handlers
+- handlers always return a value when invoked
+- handlers can be invoked on trailing or leading edge
+- handlers can be invoked regardless of the delay
+- handlers can be cancelled regardless of the delay
+- handlers provide a way to hanldle errors
+- *debounce* can trigger a timeout error if too many events happen within the delay

 ## Setup